Welcome to Auction Bargain's privacy notice for www.auctionbargain.com

-1. Some of our external third parties are based outside the European Economic Area (EEA) so their processing of your personal data will involve a transfer of data outside the EEA.
+1. Some of our external third parties are based outside the USA so their processing of your personal data will involve a transfer of data outside the USA.

-2. Whenever we transfer your personal data out of the EEA, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:
+2. Whenever we transfer your personal data out of the USA, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:

-1. We will only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data by the European Commission.
-For further details, see European Commission: Adequacy of the protection of personal data in non-EU countries.
+1. We will only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data by the USA.

-2. Where we use certain service providers, we may use specific contracts approved by the European Commission which give personal data the same protection it has in Europe.
-For further details, see European Commission: Model contracts for the transfer of personal data to third countries.
+2. Where we use certain service providers, we may use specific contracts approved by the USA Commission which give personal data the same protection it has in USA.

-3. Where we use providers based in the US, we may transfer data to them if they are part of the Privacy Shield which requires them to provide similar protection to personal data shared between the Europe and the US.
-For further details, see European Commission: EU-US Privacy Shield.
+3. Where we use providers based in the US, we may transfer data to them if they are part of the Privacy Shield which requires them to provide similar protection to personal data shared between both parties.

-4. Please contact us if you want further information on the specific mechanism used by us when transferring your personal data out of the EEA.
+4. Please contact us if you want further information on the specific mechanism used by us when transferring your personal data out of the USA.

 o Data security

 1. We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.

 2. We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.